Updated on August 23, 2022

 A possessory conservator, also known as the non-custodial parent, is the parent who does not live with the child the majority of the time but has a possession schedule.
 Non-custodial parents must adhere to the agreed-upon possession schedule to visit with the children.

-What is a Standard Possession Order (PSO) in Texas Child Custody Cases?
+What Is a Standard Possession Order (SPO) in Texas Child Custody Cases?

 Courts in Texas presume that a Standard Possession Order is in the best interests of the children.
-Many divorced parents opt for a PSO instead of crafting their own customized possession schedule.
+Many divorced parents opt for an SPO instead of crafting their own customized possession schedule.
 To learn if an SPO is right for you and your children, contact a Copperas Cove child custody attorney.

 If parents adhere to the Standard Possession Order, the possessory conservator has children about 42% of the time.
-However, the law also suggests an expanded version of the default child custody order, which allows the non-custodial parent to spend time with the kids 48% of the time.
+However, the law also suggests an expanded version of the default child custody order, which allows the possessory conservator to spend time with the kids 48% of the time.

 If the primary and possessory conservators live less than 100 miles apart, the non-custodial parent can designate up to 30 days for their extended summer possession.

-If the primary and possessory conservators live more than 100 miles apart, the possessory conservator can select up to 42 days for their extended summer possession.
+If the primary and possessory conservators live more than 100 miles apart, the possessory conservator can designate up to 42 days for their extended summer possession.

 How Does the Possessory Conservator Select Days for Extended Summer Possession?

-From July 1 to July 31 if the parents live less than 100 miles apart; or
+From July 1 to July 31 if the parents live less than 100 miles apart

 If the non-custodial parent cannot exercise extended summer possession, they are required to give written notice to the custodial parent that they will not be able to exercise their possession for a specified period of the child’s summer break.